 Short, sweet, and to the point.
 That’s the way to sell to time-poor customers.
 So, gone are the days of the 46-page website.
 The awesome one-page website is fast becoming the site of choice for focused product sales.

 We’re not saying that having additional information on your site isn’t good.
-Having relevant pages, a blog, and a store can be beneficial for SEO and provides additional information for your customer.
+Having relevant pages, a blog, and a store can be beneficial for SEO and provides additional information for your customers.

-What we are saying is that if you’re trying to sell a product, you’re going to convert best with a sleek and modern one-page design that gives relevant and accurate information to your customer quickly.
+What we are saying is that if you’re trying to sell a product, you’re going to convert best with a sleek and modern one-page website that gives relevant and accurate information to your customers quickly.

 Attention spans are only going one way, and people don’t spend hours ‘on-site’ researching products.
 If you’re able to convey your brand message in a convincing way, you really only need one page.

-Here are the top 5 sections you need on your one-page website to sell your product:
+Here are the top 5 sections you need on your one-page website to sell your products:

 1. An Eye-Catching Header